ICRAR/daliuge/docs/graphs.rst

   near real-time resource usage information from the COMP platform or the Local Monitor & Control (LMC).
   It also needs DROP managers to coordinate the DROP deployment.
-  In some cases, this mapping step is merged with the previous *Graph partitioning* step to directly map DROPs to resources.
+  In some cases, this mapping step is merged with the previous *Graph partitioning* step to directly map Drops to resources.
 This step produces the **Physical Graph**.

 Under the assumption of uniform resources (e.g. each node has identical capabilities), graph partitioning is equivalent to resource mapping since mapping involves simple